 For editing advanced field properties (data validation, dependencies, metadata), read this article.

 Different types of fields have different available basic properties.
 Only the properties for the selected field type are shown, which means that you will not always see all these field properties.

 Users are not allowed to store personal information in Castor.
 This includes patient name, home address, postal code or social security number.
 Castor cannot be held liable if this information is stored by a user and accessed by a third party.
 We take every possible precaution to secure and guard your data, and your data is as safe with us as it can be on the internet.
 However, you are responsible for the information you store.
-Email addresses added to records for survey invitations are stored encrypted.
-We recommend that patients are identified using only a unique record ID in Castor, and advise that users store any personal or identifying information on a local computer inside a secured network e.g. the hospital's network.
+Email addresses added to participants for survey invitations are stored encrypted.
+We recommend that participants are identified using only a unique participant ID in Castor, and advise that users store any personal or identifying information on a local computer inside a secured network e.g. the hospital's network.